 What are the Incurred Cost Submission Schedules?

 Within the Incurred Cost Submission, there are many worksheets or tabs in an Excel workbook that are referred to as “schedules.”
-Each schedule is responsible for a piece that culminates on Schedule I, which is the presentation of cumulative cost incurred, cumulative billing and calculation of over or underbilling amount.
-Every piece of the Incurred Cost Submission leads to Schedule I: all the contract costs presented on Schedule H and Schedule K and all the indirect rates calculated in Schedules A through E are represented in the over or under billing amount that is presented on Schedule I.
+The contract costs presented on Schedule H and Schedule K and all the indirect rates calculated in Schedules A through E are represented in Schedule I.

 What is Schedule I of the Incurred Cost Submission?